tempestphp/tempest-docs/src/Web/Documentation/content/main/1-framework/15-primitive-utilities.md

     ->mapTo(BlogPost::class);
 ```

-Note that you can also use the `arr()` helper function instead of manually creating a `ArrayHelper` object:
+Note that you can also use the `arr()` helper function instead of manually creating an `ImmutableArray` object:

 ```php
 use function Tempest\Support\arr;